cvipdnn/defect_detection/README.md

 1.b)| 100.0% | 0% | 63.2G
 2)| 97.5% | 93.17% | 63.2G

-### Code List and Location
+### The list of Code

 1. cnn: Convolutional Neural Network based Classifier
+2. fcn: Semantic Segmentation based classifier
-2. utils: a tool used to analyze the performance of neural network, like multiplication FLOPs.
+3. utils: a tool used to analyze the performance of neural network, like multiplication FLOPs.